comingconflict-svg/3D-Print-Class-Student-/readme.md

 # Teen 3D Printing Class — Student Hub

 Open this page every Friday before you start.
+The lessons may not appear in order so confirm you are on the correct lesson for the day.
+If you are having trouble finding the correct lesson please ask the teacher.

 **Printer:** QIDI Q2
 **Slicer:** OrcaSlicer